jeussantiago/CoinCompanions/README.md

 # Simplify Debt Algorithm Implementation

-This repository contains an implementation of the Simplify Debt Algorithm in Python, along with an explanation of the algorithm, its implementation details, and an analysis of its time and space complexity.
+This repository contains an implementation of the Simplify Debt Algorithm in Python, along with an explanation of the algorithm, its implementation details, an analysis of its time and space complexity, and issues with the algorithm.

-## Table of Contents
+## Algorithm Table of Contents

 -   [Introduction](#introduction)
 -   [Algorithm Explanation](#algorithm-explanation)